 Strategy (A.1.3): Maintain the whole community's all-hazards planning capabilities.
 MEMA is responsible for maintaining a comprehensive statewide emergency management planning program for all hazards.
 The agency is also responsible for coordinating with all community partners and stakeholders who have an emergency management role.
 State-level plans are reviewed, revised, and developed in coordination with whole community partners to ensure reasonable assurance of protecting the State's citizens and property.

-MEMA works with FEMA and other whole community partners to provide planning expertise to state stakeholders.
-Local Emergency Management Agencies participating in the Emergency Management Performance Grant must validate their plans through exercise and the After Action Review/Improvement Plans process.
+MEMA works with FEMA and other whole-community partners to provide planning expertise to state stakeholders.
+Local emergency management agencies participating in the Emergency Management Performance Grant must validate their plans through exercise and the After-Action Review/Improvement Plans process.
 State partners and stakeholders also participate in required exercises to evaluate, validate, and improve their plans and training.
 MEMA establishes minimum annual requirements and standards for reviewing, revising, and developing local emergency management plans.
 Local Emergency Management Agencies must meet these requirements and standards to receive State Management Grant funds.

-- Output: Number of whole community personnel with expertise in established planning guidelines. - Output: Number of plans reviewed, revised, and developed. - Output: Number of planning gaps identified and addressed. - Efficiency: Frequency, accuracy, and dissemination of plan updates.
+1.Output: Number of whole community personnel with expertise in established planning guidelines.

+2.Output: Number of plans reviewed, revised, and developed.

+3. Output: Number of planning gaps identified and addressed.

-• Explanatory: Size and scope of the planning entity; full-time staff/part-time staff, dedicated planners, or additional duty assignments.
+Efficiency: Frequency, accuracy, and dissemination of plan updates.
+Explanatory: Size and scope of the planning entity; full-time staff/part-time staff, dedicated planners, or additional duty assignments.

-- o Task (A.1.3.1): Participate in planning meetings to prepare for exercises. - o Task (A.1.3.2): Provide stakeholders with planning training, guidance, and technical assistance for plan improvement and development. - o Task (A.1.3.3): Maintain an adequate comprehensive emergency management planning standard. - o Task (A.1.3.4): Coordinate with whole community partners to develop and provide planning templates to local jurisdictions. - o Task (A.1.3.5): Conduct standards compliance reviews of required plans. - o Task (A.1.3.6): Coordinate with stakeholders and partners to improve state-level plans through meetings and working groups. - o Task (A.1.3.7): Identify steps or activities that must be taken to improve and sustain known strategies. - o Task (A.1.3.8): Participate in local, state, and national level exercises to identify capability gaps and required plan improvements. - o Task (A.1.3.9): Manage the National Earthquake Hazard Reduction Program. - o Task (A.1.3.10): Coordinate and conduct outreach on preparedness and planning. - o Task (A.1.3.11): Manage the Grand Gulf Nuclear Station and Waste Isolation Pilot Plant radiological emergency preparedness programs. - o Task (A.1.3.12): Develop and maintain state emergency response plans and procedures for preparing and responding to an incident at the two fixed nuclear facilities affecting areas within Mississippi (Grand Gulf and River Bend Nuclear Stations). - o Task (A.1.3.13): Provide general recovery plans for radiological incidents that provide timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historical, and environmental fabric of communities affected by a catastrophic radiological incident.
+- Task (A.1.3.1): Participate in planning meetings to prepare for exercises. - Task (A.1.3.2): Provide stakeholders with planning training, guidance, and technical assistance for plan improvement and development. - Task (A.1.3.3): Maintain an adequate comprehensive emergency management planning standard. - Task (A.1.3.4): Coordinate with whole community partners to develop and provide planning templates to local jurisdictions. - Task (A.1.3.5): Conduct standard compliance reviews of required plans. - Task (A.1.3.6): Coordinate with stakeholders and partners to improve state-level plans through meetings and working groups. - Task (A.1.3.7): Identify steps or activities that must be taken to improve and sustain known strategies. - Task (A.1.3.8): Participate in local, state, and national level exercises to identify capability gaps and required plan improvements. - Task (A.1.3.9): Manage the National Earthquake Hazard Reduction Program. - Task (A.1.3.10): Coordinate and conduct outreach on preparedness and planning. - Task (A.1.3.11): Manage the radiological emergency preparedness programs for the Grand Gulf Nuclear Station and Waste Isolation Pilot Plant. - Task (A.1.3.12): Develop and maintain state emergency response plans and procedures for preparing and responding to an incident at the two fixed nuclear facilities affecting areas within Mississippi (Grand Gulf and River Bend Nuclear Stations). - Task (A.1.3.13): Provide general recovery plans for radiological incidents that provide timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historical, and environmental fabric of communities affected by a catastrophic radiological incident.